The Game Changer Challenge is a valuable learning opportunity for your school and students.

 Guided activities include brainstorming, analysis, critical thinking and mind mapping.

-GCC: a valuable learning opportunity
+A valuable learning opportunity